bhaskareddy652/clustering_analysis/README.md

 The dataset contains information on several economic and development metrics for various countries around the world.
 Below is a list of variables present in the dataset:

-Birth Rate: Birth rate per 1,000 people.
+1.Birth Rate: Birth rate per 1,000 people.

-Business Tax: Corporate tax rates in each country.
+2.Business Tax: Corporate tax rates in each country.

-CO2 Emissions: CO2 emissions (in metric tons per capita).
+3.CO2 Emissions: CO2 emissions (in metric tons per capita).

-Country: Name of the country.
+4.Country: Name of the country.

-Days to Start Business: Number of days required to start a business in each country.
+5.Days to Start Business: Number of days required to start a business in each country.

-Ease of Business: Ease of doing business index (higher score means easier business environment).
+6.Ease of Business: Ease of doing business index (higher score means easier business environment).

-Energy Usage: Total energy consumption per capita (in kWh).
+7.Energy Usage: Total energy consumption per capita (in kWh).

-GDP: Gross Domestic Product (GDP) per capita.
+8.GDP: Gross Domestic Product (GDP) per capita.

-Health Expenditure (% of GDP): Percentage of GDP spent on healthcare.
+9.Health Expenditure (% of GDP): Percentage of GDP spent on healthcare.

-Health Expenditure (per capita): Health expenditure per capita in USD.
+10.Health Expenditure (per capita): Health expenditure per capita in USD.

-Hours to Do Tax: Number of hours required to comply with tax regulations.
+11.Hours to Do Tax: Number of hours required to comply with tax regulations.

-Infant Mortality: Infant mortality rate (deaths per 1,000 live births).
+12.Infant Mortality: Infant mortality rate (deaths per 1,000 live births).

-Internet Usage: Percentage of the population with internet access.
+13.Internet Usage: Percentage of the population with internet access.

-Lending Rate: Interest rate charged by banks on loans.
+14.Lending Rate: Interest rate charged by banks on loans.

-Life Expectancy (Female): Average life expectancy for females in years.
+15.Life Expectancy (Female): Average life expectancy for females in years.

 ## Conclusion